A.J. Moyer

 Wayne Peterson Racing (From 2021, To 2023)

-Allen “A. J.” Moyer (born October 6, 1987) is an American professional stock car racing driver known for competing part-time in the ARCA Menards Series.
-He drives the No. 88 Chevrolet SS for his own team, Moyer-Petroniro Racing, and has steadily built his career since his debut in 2021.
+Allen “A. J.” Moyer (born October 6, 1987) is an American professional stock car racing driver.
+He last competed part-time in the ARCA Menards Series, driving the No. 88 Chevrolet SS for his own team, Moyer-Petroniro Racing.
+Moyer made his ARCA debut in 2021 and has since competed in multiple races across the series’ regional divisions, achieving his best overall finish of seventh in the 2023 ARCA Menards Series standings.

 Early Life and Background